 - ingress / hostname / service - This is us defining the hostname (i.e. the website address) and which locally running service we're pushing traffic to.
 In my case Ghost is running locally on port 2368 so any visitors through Cloudflare to alexgallacher.com should be forwarded to my local service on the VPS to port 2368.

-- The final http_status:404 service - this is designed as a catch all.
+- The final http_status:404 service - is designed as a catch-all.
 If no traffic patterns match we'll push the visitor to a 404 page 😋.

 Setup Ghost Blog using Docker and Docker Compose: